 The Loyola University Student Health Center offers meningococcal vaccine to students who choose to receive this immunization.
 The vaccine is available at the Heath Center for a fee of $140.

-We are pleased to inform you that the student health insurance plan for the 2015-2016 academic year has changed insurance carriers from Aetna Life Insurance Company to United Healthcare Insurance Company.
+We are pleased to inform you that the student health insurance plan for the 2016-2017 academic year is being underwritten by United Healthcare Insurance Company.
+A brief overview of the plan benefits offered by United Healthcare Insurance Company will be available shortly.

-*Please Note: Online enrollment and information regarding the Loyola-sponsored Student Health Insurance Plan for the academic year 2015/2016 will be available on June 22, 2015 and can be found on www.firststudent.com.
+*Please Note: Online enrollment and additional information regarding the Loyola-sponsored Student Health Insurance Plan for the 2016-2017 term will be available in early June and can be found on www.firststudent.com.